thebitmonk/send_post_api/docs/SmtpApi.md

-Check if the username and password correct and returns the subAccount info
+Check if the username and password correct and returns the subAccount info <br>

 ### Example
 ```javascript